kanuku/misc/tutorial/emacs/Tutorial-lesson-1.md

 //
 // C-/     : Undo
 // C-g C-/ : Redo
+//
 // Buffer Management Commands:
 // ---------------------------
 // C-x b   : Switches buffers, asks you which buffer to switch to
 // C-x C-b : Switches buffers, but show you list of buffers in a new window
 //
 // Hit C-x o (other window) to go to other window and hit <enter> on the buffer you want to
 // switch to.
 // C-x 0   : Will close that window
 // C-x 1   : Will leave olny one window
 // C-x 2   : Will make a horizontal cut and show a secondary window
 // C-x 3   : Will make a vertical cut and show a secundary window
 //
+// Search commands:
+// ----------------
+// C-s     : searches forward as you type.
+Beware \n is not newline, it is C-j.
+//           When you are within a search, C-s will find tje nex occurance.
+//
+// You can always hit C-g to quit the search and return where you were.
+//
+// M-C-s   : search a regexpg
+//
+// Again, hitting C-s while you are in regexp search will find the next occurance.
+// C-g will quit and go back to where your cursors was.
+//
+// M-%     : searches and replaces.
+//
+// M-s o   : searches and show all the occurrence in an *Occur* buffer.
+You can click on
+//           the lines to jump to those lines.
+// M-x grep: greps a pattern in the files you specify and shows the result in a *Grep*
+             buffer.
+It is similra to 'occur' as you can click/enter on the lines to go
+//           to that file.
+// M-x rgrep: will recursively grep in a directory (all the files and subdirectories)